 The 2nd floor is dedicated to the 300 years of the rule of the Romanovs – covering the reforms of Peter the Great, the four illustrious Empresses of the 18th century – Catherine I, Anna, Elizabeth, and Catherine II the Great, and continues on through the 19th century.
 The economy, lifestyle of the different classes of the Russian Empire and the foreign policy of the Emperors (in this case, we mean wars to amass territory) are well covered and documented.

 The exposition ends at the eve of the Revolution of 1917.

 The private tour of the State History Museum in Moscow usually takes 2 hours.
-It can be attached to the walking tour of Red Square and/or private walking tour of Central Moscow, and is the best way to visualize and build a clear understanding of the Russian History.
+It can be attached to the walking tour of Red Square and/or private Moscow walking tour, and is the best way to visualize and build a clear understanding of the Russian History.

 Museum is open every day from 10:00 untill 18:00 (Fr and Sa untill 21:00) and it is closed on Tuesday.

 Languages: English, German, French, Italian, Spanish and other foreign languages.